crazytruth/insanic/docs/source/insanic/monitoring_and_health_checks.rst

 The ping endpoint is served from :code:`/<your service name>/ping/`.

-This endpoint pings the service and provides request process duration metrics for the respective service's(usually 0ms).
+This endpoint pings the service and provides request process duration metrics for the respective service (usually 0ms).
 However, its real power lies in its ability to ping other services.

-This endpoint also gathers the services defined in the :code:`SERVICE_CONNECTIONS` and :code:`REQUIRED_SERVICE_CONNECTIONS` settings and also sends a :code:`ping` request to all of them.
+A call to the endpoint gathers the services defined in the :code:`SERVICE_CONNECTIONS` and :code:`REQUIRED_SERVICE_CONNECTIONS` settings and also sends a :code:`ping` request to all of them.
 Depth can be set to determine how far in the mesh you want to traverse with the :code:`depth` query parameter.

-This *could* be useful for creating a trace diagram of which service talks to who.
+This *could* be useful for creating a trace diagram of which service talks to who, if you have some sort of tracing stack.

 .. warning::

-    Requests will a large :code:`depth` value should be avoided in a production environment as it could quickly flood the network.
+    Requests with a large :code:`depth` value should be avoided in a production environment as it could quickly flood the network.
 Especially if you have circular connections.